Eryllium Achieves Market Capitalization of $1,133.00 (ERY)

 Eryllium Profile

-Eryllium (CRYPTO:ERY) is a PoW/PoS coin that uses the X11 hashing algorithm.
-Its genesis date was December 29th, 2016.
+Eryllium is a PoW/PoS coin that uses the X11 hashing algorithm.
+Its launch date was December 29th, 2016.
 Eryllium’s total supply is 18,111,856 coins and its circulating supply is 13,663,121 coins.
-The official message board for Eryllium is eryllium.net.
+Eryllium’s official message board is eryllium.net.
+Eryllium’s official website is eryllium.com.
 Eryllium’s official Twitter account is @eryllium and its Facebook page is accessible here.
-Eryllium’s official website is eryllium.com.

 Buying and Selling Eryllium

-Eryllium can be purchased on these cryptocurrency exchanges: Cryptopia and CoinExchange.
-It is usually not currently possible to purchase alternative cryptocurrencies such as Eryllium directly using U.S. dollars.
-Investors seeking to trade Eryllium should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Eryllium using one of the aforementioned exchanges.
+Eryllium can be purchased on these cryptocurrency exchanges: CoinExchange and Cryptopia.
+It is usually not possible to purchase alternative cryptocurrencies such as Eryllium directly using US dollars.
+Investors seeking to trade Eryllium should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, GDAX or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Eryllium using one of the exchanges listed above.

 Receive News & Updates for Eryllium Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Eryllium and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.